 2. Gives Your Spine A Much-Needed Stretch

 The very essence of the bridge pose is a well-arched back.
-Desk jobs and jobs that require you to
+Desk jobs and jobs that require you to be sitting all day are, in the long run, going to have very harmful effects on your spinal column.
+Your spine may even shorten in length.

 It is important to stretch your spine every now and then just as you need to stretch legs tired from hours of sitting.
 The bridge pose helps achieve this.